 Hi!
 I'm a 3rd year CSE Ph.D. student at the University of Washington.
 I am a part of the databases and programming languages research groups, where I work on developing tools that can automatically re-target applications written in general purpose languages to high level domain specific frameworks.
 I am advised by Alvin Cheung.

-I am currently working on building Casper, a compiler that can automatically translate code fragments in Java applications to Spark using synthesis and verification.
+I am currently working on building Casper, a compiler that can automatically translate code fragments in Java applications to MapReduce using synthesis and verification.

 My research interests include building programming systems using synthesis, high-performance computing and big-data systems.
 Currently I am exploring how we can build a unified interface to different domain-specific parallel-processing languages.